English Folk Expo presents: Leveret

 Leveret’s track record as individual musicians is exceptional.
 Fiddler Sam Sweeney was the 2015 BBC Folk Awards Musician of the Year and is nominated for the 2019 award.
 He was the inaugural artistic director of the National Youth Folk Ensemble and is known for his work in Bellowhead and The Full English, and for his solo album The Unfinished Violin.
 Melodeon genius Andy Cutting, a four-time BBC Folk Awards Best Musician, is a compelling solo performer and works with Blowzabella, Topette, June Tabor, and Roger Daltry.
 Concertina wizard Rob Harbron leads the English Acoustic Collective summer school and is known for his work with The Full English (Best Group and Best Album BBC Folk Awards 2014), Emily Portman, Emma Reid, and Jon Boden.
 Individually they are among the best instrumentalists in England; collectively they are an amazing ensemble who combine incredible musicianship with a warmly engaging presence.

-Click below to find further information on two more exciting events from English Folk Expo at Queen's Hall Arts Centre, Hexham this August:
+Click below to find further information on one more exciting event from English Folk Expo at Queen's Hall Arts Centre, Hexham this August:

 This event is part of a series of gigs presented by English Folk Expo.
 Taking place from April to August, the English Folk Expo presents series will be streamed online, but also welcome live audiences where possible.
 The concerts are part of an initiative to support folk, roots and acoustic music through and beyond the pandemic and will restart the process of paying artists, venues and crew, whilst the streamed content will reach music fans still unable to visit venues and festivals.
 For the full line-up of gigs as part of this series Click here